 By now, you would have devised your game-plan on how the installation would layout.
-A must is getting your wiring diagram ready, size your solar system, chosen the right panel kit to work for you, and your batteries according to your estimated power consumption.
+You must get your wiring diagram ready, size your solar system, choose the right panel kit to work for you, and choose your batteries according to your estimated power consumption.

 - 3M VHB double-sided tape 1″ width